baijuka/matzone_v1/README.md

 24.|Store Owner |Edit/Update a product |Change product prices, descriptions, images and other product criteria 25.|Store Owner |Delete a product |Remove items that are no longer for sale

+## **Database Model**

+Relational databases are widely used to store complex data.
+It's primary key, foreign key ralationships makes data retrieval easy for the developers.
+It's speed, acccuracy, simplicity, security, accessibility and multi user functionality are the major factors make it popular.
+This project uses various models that need to establish relationships between and in such case the developer decided to use relational database for backend storage.
+SQLite was used during development and Heroku Postgres in production.
+The database schema diagram explains the relationship between models.